 Where can I purchase textbooks?

-The law school bookstore has all required textbooks as well as many study aids in stock (also available online with free shipping).
+The Bookstore has all required textbooks as well as many study aids in stock.
 There are two important reasons why we recommend buying your textbooks through the bookstore.
 First, you can use book voucher that charges against your UA Little Rock financial aid rather than needing to spend money out-of-pocket.
 Second, required textbooks sometimes change (usually as a result of a new edition from the publisher or last minute book change from the instructor).
 If you purchased the book through the bookstore, you can exchange it for the correct one.

-Entering students can also save money by waiting until the Arkansas Sales Tax Holiday (usually the Saturday and Sunday before First Week) to buy textbooks.
-You get a better deal because there will be no sales tax, and the law school bookstore will be open that Saturday.
-You can also place your order online through the UA Little Rock Bookstore’s website during that same weekend and pay no sales tax.
+Entering students can save money by waiting until the Arkansas Sales Tax Holiday (usually the Saturday and Sunday before First Week) to buy textbooks.
+You get a better deal because there will be no sales tax.
+You can place your order online through the UA Little Rock Bookstore’s website.

 Preparing for Law School